Emirates’ president has confirmed that Emirates will be introducing Premium Economy throughout its fleet within the next 18 months

 Emirates actually feels that they have underestimated the demand for Premium Economy, which has better food, recline, and space.
 Remember as you can now pay to enter the Emirates lounges so if you are traveling in Premium Economy, you can pay to access their lounges pre-departure.

 In October 2016 I actually flew Emirates Business Class from London Heathrow to Cape Town via Dubai.
 The first leg of the journey from London Heathrow to Dubai was on an Emirates A380 and the second leg from Dubai to Cape Town on Emirates Boeing 777-300.
-Emirates also features in my top 10 best airlines for longhaul business class and I have also previously reviewed the Emirates business class on the Boeing 777 and business class on Emirates A380 along with Emirates in First Class.
+Emirates also features in our top 10 best airlines for longhaul business class and we have also previously reviewed the Emirates business class on the Boeing 777 and business class on Emirates A380 along with Emirates in First Class.